wildpeaches/wildpeaches/src/_content/posts/2022-08-14-the-growing-gap.md

 Of course, this assumes that some form of domestic energy is available.

 Why not include the extra heavy oils from Athabasca and Orinoco?
-The EROI of tar sands is likely very low, and without external funding, they probably won't see significant production.
+The EROI of tar sands is very low, and without external funding, they probably won't see significant production.
 Looked at from an EROI perspective, though, any government or investor money is nothing more than an expectation of future energy, and that may not exist.

 The projections for oil production from fracking and tar sands seems to be a reality gap.